 Location: The camp moves between two different locations so it can be close to where the best of the wildlife is in each season.
 It will be in Small Marsh (Ndutu) from December to March, and in Bologonja (Serengeti) from July to October.
 The nearest airstrips are Ndutu (for Ndutu) and Lobo or Kogatende (for Serengeti)

-Rooms: There are 10-12 (depending on the season) large en-suite tents with netted windows.
+Rooms: There are ten to 12 (depending on the season) large en-suite tents with netted windows.
 Double, twin, single, triple and family (quad) tents are available.
 The beds all have mozzy nets.
 The bathroom has an area for a hot bucket shower and there is a flush loo.
 Lighting in camp is a mix of candles, kerosene lamps and solar lights.

 Activities: You will be in great spots for excellent game drives, plus there will be sundowners each day too.